Shapur I: Roman campaigns

 Shapur I then reconquered Armenia, and incited Anak the Parthian to murder the king of Armenia, Khosrov II.
 Anak did as Shapur asked, and had Khosrov murdered in 258; yet Anak himself was shortly thereafter murdered by Armenian nobles.
 Shapur then appointed his son Hormizd I as the "Great King of Armenia".
 With Armenia subjugated, Georgia submitted to the Sasanian Empire and fell under the supervision of a Sasanian official.
 With Georgia and Armenia under control, the Sasanians' borders on the north were thus secured.

 During Shapur's invasion of Syria he captured important Roman cities like Antioch.
 The emperor Valerian (253–260) marched against him and by 257 Valerian had recovered Antioch and returned the province of Syria to Roman control.
-The speedy retreat of Shapur's troops caused Valerian to pursue the Persians to Edessa, but they were defeated, and Valerian, along with the Roman army that was left, was captured by Shapur Shapur then advanced into Asia Minor and managed to capture Caesarea, deporting hundred upon thousands of Roman citizens to the Sasanian empire.
-He used these captive Roman citizens to build a dyke near Shushtar, called "Caesar's dyke".
+The speedy retreat of Shapur's troops caused Valerian to pursue the Persians to Edessa, but they were defeated, and Valerian, along with the Roman army that was left, was captured by Shapur Shapur then advanced into Asia Minor and managed to capture Caesarea, deporting hundred upon thousands of Roman subjects to the Sasanian empire.
+He used these captive Roman subjects to build a dyke near Shushtar, called "Caesar's dyke".